 - Talk about goals for group therapy

-Those clients may feel open enough to go into detail about personal issues they need advice on from the therapist or other members.
+Those clients may feel open enough to detail personal issues they need advice on from the therapist or other members.

-An alternative way of doing is by random selection.
+An alternative way of doing this is by random selection.
 A therapist may pull out a beach ball or other item and have members pass it around to each other.
-This gives everyone the opportunity to discuss what’s on their mind.
+This allows everyone to discuss what’s on their mind.
 It’s also a good way for members leaving the group to express what they’ve learned and how they hope to use the lessons learned on the outside.

 Reflection and Affirmation

-One of the most difficult things for those in recovery to do is offer forgiveness to themselves for their actions while under the influence.
-Many group therapists try to help members focus on self-love by closing their eyes and breathing while the therapists reads positive affirmations out loud.
+One of the most difficult things for those in recovery is to forgive themselves for their actions while under the influence.
+Many group therapists try to help members focus on self-love by closing their eyes and breathing while they read positive affirmations aloud.
 The hope is that each client will absorb the message and apply it to themselves.